Mount Carmel Catholic College: Sport

 Mount Carmel has a strong sporting tradition and culture.
 It is a member school of the Macarthur Independent Schools Association (MISA) and competes weekly against independent schools in the area, fostering a sense of school pride.
 All students are expected to participate in the College's recreational sports program from Year 7–10, and may elect to participate in senior school, which is held on Tuesdays for two periods before dismissal.
 Mount Carmel also offers pathways for students to progress into New South Wales Combined Catholic Colleges (NSWCCC), Diocesan and Representative (regional, state, etc.) pathways.
 Sport is overseen by the Sports Coordinator.

 Sports carnivals are key events on the College calendar.
 Students participate in three major carnivals throughout the school year: swimming, athletics and cross country.

 Alumni

 Following the success of the College’s 30 Year Celebrations through 2015 and 2016, the Mount Carmel Catholic College Alumni was initiated.
 The establishment of the Alumni has resulted from the strong sense of family and community that is part of the Marist charism and which forms the fabric of the College.

 Facilities

-Classrooms

-Mount Carmel has a large campus with a number of buildings.
-It is built in a clock formation around the quadrangle, with A block at the top of the school.
-From 2019, each building was assigned a specific subject for use.

-A block: Industrial, Graphics and Information Technology; B block: Human Society and Its Environment (HSIE); C block: Science; D block: Mathematics; E block: English; F and G block: Catholic Studies; H block: Languages; I block: Food and Textiles Technology; Upper J block: Creative and Performing Arts (CAPA); Lower J block: Personal Development, Health and Physical Education (PDHPE); K block and Library: Science, Technology, Engineering and Mathematics (iSTEM); L block: Mixed-use demountable buildings.